 “Ink is in the blood,” says John.

-So in 2003, Tankfarm, the band, became Tankfarm, the brand.
+So in 2003, Tankfarm, the record label, became Tankfarm, the brand.
 Some 14 years later, and their shirts are still printed at their father’s shop.
 John, the president and buyer, and Mike, co-founder and art director, collaborate on Tankfarm’s original designs, and somehow manage two brick-and-mortar shops and an online store, all while attending frequent trade shows.
 Inspired by Steve McQueen and Johnny Cash, their masculine collection showcases what they believe their two favorite gentlemen would take home, influenced by Orange County culture.

 Nowadays, the lifestyle shop stocks more than 60 brands—many local—for men of sport and leisure, and supplies everything from flannels to pomades to swim trunks to whisky-dipped toothpicks.
 Need a jar of handmade beard oil?
 They’ve got it.
 Perhaps a manly scented candle?
 Check.
 How about a colorful set of socks by Richer Poorer out of San Juan Capistrano?
 Done.
 Don’t forget your soap on a rope from Byrd Hairdo Products of Culver City.
 Featured apparel and footwear brands include Red Wing Shoes from Red Wing, Minnesota, Deus Ex Machina out of Venice, and Rhythm in Irvine.